axibase/atsd-use-cases/research/nuclear-proliferation/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/62a380f8/5/#fullscreen)

-> Open the ChartLab visualization to toggle between nations and navigate through time using the dropdown menus.
+> Open the ChartLab visualization to toggle between nations and navigate through time using the drop-down lists.

 Additionally, neighbors and on-again off-again rivals India and Pakistan maintain a contested border that has triggered armed military engagements as recently as 2016.
 Their nuclear arsenals are detailed below: